ChinmayMundane/chinmaymundane.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Chinmay Mundane, a pre-final year undergraduate student at the Department of Production Engineering, VJTI Mumbai.
+I am Chinmay Mundane, a final year undergraduate student at the Department of Production Engineering, VJTI Mumbai.
-I am interested in robotics and all that it offers such as mechanical design, computer vision, control, and navigation.
-Along with this, **I am greatly interested in motion planning and perception of autonomous driving and currently working on the same.**
+I am also an Visiting researcher at Multi-Robot Autonomy Laboratory, IISER Bhopal advised by Prof. P.B Sujit and researcher at NUS, singapore.
+Previously, I have worked with Prof. Arpita Sinha at IIT Bombay on intersection management of autonomous vehicles, Prof. Faruk Kazi at VJTI on developing a pipe traversing biometric robot.
+My research interests are in the domain of Autonomous Driving, Computer Vision, Learning and Reinforcement Learning.
+My current research works are on integrating safety for the navigation of autonomous vehicles and perception of off-road autonomous vehicles.

 When I am not doing the above, I prefer to read books, write poetry, or play piano.